docupike/docs/docs/en/dev/api.md

 ## Auto-generated reference

-Each docupike instance is shipped with a built-in reference.
+Each i-doit up instance is shipped with a built-in reference.
 Because of security reasons you must be authenticated to access it.
 The reference comes in two formats:

 === "HTML"